-- Birthing techniques, including an overview of natural childbirth methods (Lamaze, the Bradley Method, HypnoBirthing).
+- Birthing techniques, including an overview of natural childbirth methods (Lamaze, the Bradley Method, and HypnoBirthing)

-- Births that require medical intervention, including inducing labor (giving you medicine to trigger labor), or using forceps (a tool that resembles salad tongs) or a vacuum (a cone-shaped tool with a vacuum pump) to help extract the baby.
+- Births that require medical intervention, including inducing labor (giving you medicine to trigger labor), or using tools such as forceps (a tool that resembles salad tongs) or a vacuum (a cone-shaped tool with a vacuum pump) to help extract the baby

 One of the most popular birthing techniques in the U.S., Lamaze has been around since the 1960s.
-It is most instantly recognizable for its breathing techniques.
+It’s most instantly recognizable for its breathing techniques.
 This conscious breathing helps shift focus away from the pain of contractions.
-It is part of an overall relaxation method.
+It’s part of an overall relaxation method.

 The philosophy behind Lamaze is to make a woman comfortable enough during labor to make her own decisions.
 Most often, it’s a path to natural childbirth (without medications/epidural).
-However, a woman practicing Lamaze could also opt for medicine during her labor.
+However, a woman practicing Lamaze could also choose to have medicine during her labor.